Models of random subtrees of a graph: Survey of models of random subtrees of a graph

 the last time $k$ nodes remain to be visited ``in the future'', then, for any $k\in \{1,\cdots,|\{z_0,\cdots,z_\tm\}|\}$, $\nu_k$ is the date of visit of a node for the last time; hence, the tree $\LET(z_0,\cdots,z_\tm)$ has for edges \ben (z_{\nu_k}, z_{1+\nu_k}), \textrm{ for } k=|\{z_0,\cdots,z_\tm\}| \textrm{ to }2. \een In Definition \ref{defi:dqsd}, $\FET$ is associated with a covering path; this definition can be extended to any path, covering or not.
 It is immediate to check, that, for any path $(w_0,\dots, w_\tm)$ on $G$, \ben \FET(w_0,\cdots,w_\tm)=\LET(w_\tm,\cdots,w_0). \een

-Assume now that $(X_k,k\in Z)$ is a $M$ Markov chain and $(Y_k, k \in Z)$ is a $\ra{M}$ Markov chain, both of them taken under their invariant distribution.
+Assume now that $(X_k,k\in Z)$ is a $M$ Markov chain and $(Y_k, k \in \mathbb{Z})$ is a $\ra{M}$ Markov chain, both of them taken under their invariant distribution.
 We start with the spanning tree case.
 There are three main ideas:\\ \bls \textbf{Construction of $\LET$ following the ``erase the oldest'' dynamic.} $k\mapsto \LET(Y_i,i\leq k)$ is a Markov process such that from time $k$ to $k+1$ a new edge $(Y_k, Y_{k+1})$ is added, and the outgoing edge $e$ from $Y_{k+1}$, if any, is suppressed; and in such a case before suppression, the addition of $(Y_k,Y_{k+1})$ created a cycle $C$.
 By induction on $k$ one can prove that the edge creation timestamps give an increasing labelling on any injective path to the root.
 We claim that the edge $e$ was the ``oldest'' edge of $C$.
-This sentence has a meaning, since the date of creation of each edge is $(Y_i, i \leq k)$ measurable: each edge correspond to the last exit edge in a node.
-Therefore, the furthest from the root is an edge on the $\LET$, the smallest creation timestamp it has and therefore the oldest it is.
+This statement is meaningful since the date of creation of each edge is $\sigma(Y_i, i \leq k)$ measurable: each edge is the last exit edge to a node.
+Therefore, the further from the root is an edge on the $\LET$, the smaller creation timestamp it has and therefore the older it is.
 Hence, the edge $(Y_k,Y_{k+1})$ creates a cycle with a path going to $Y_k$, which is then a branch in the tree, so that the outgoing edge from $Y_{k+1}$ is indeed the oldest in the cycle.
 Hence, up to the labels, the tree in the ``erase the oldest edge'' dynamics is the same as $k\mapsto \LET(Y_i,i\leq k)$.\\ \bls \textbf{Adding the ``right'' labels to the analysis.} Label the edges of $\LET(Y_i, i\leq k)$ by $\ell_k$ the relative order in $\cro{1,|\{Y_0,\dots, Y_k\}|-1}$ of their creation timestamps as in the preceding part, this is an increasing labelling on any injective path towards the root.
 We produce a reverse labelling $\ell_k^\downarrow$ of $\ell_k$ as follows\\